mirceaulinic/mirceaulinic.github.io/_posts/2017-02-14-network-automation-tutorial.md

 I tried to emphasize:

 - We are in a point when the network engineers are not required anymore to learn Python or another programming language, in order to step into this world.
 However, this should not be misunderstood: I do support learning.
 My belief is that the initial steps should be easier, so everyone can begin automating.
-On the longer term, once the systems work for us, I encourage learning and contributing back to the community
+On the longer term, once the systems work for us and we have more spare time, I definitely encourage learning and contributing back to the community
 - SaltStack can be used for both configuration management and orchestration
 - Network automation embedded in Salt, no external modules needed
 - Scalability
 - Ease of setup

-I have also touched the surface of several topics that I will expand more in the future.
+I have also touched the surface of several topics that I will expand more in the future, such as: states, reactors, beacons etc.